Denys88/rl_games/README.md

 * Fixed crash when running single Isaac Gym environment in a play (test) mode.
 * Added config parameter ```clip_actions``` for switching off internal action clipping and rescaling

+1.1.4
+* Fixed crash in a play (test) mode in player, when simulation and rl_devices are not the same.